Showing posts with label Jackson. Show all posts

 "When the first count or estimate was made up, Mokelumne Hill was said to have been the successful town and a team was sent to Double Springs to remove the archives; but a subsequent count by Judge Smith made Jackson the county seat.
 Smith was openly charged with fraud in the second counting.
 The whole affair was probably as near a farce as elections ever get to be.
 The seat however remained at Jackson until 1852, when it was transferred by election to Mokelumne Hill."

 This was the first time Collier and Smith butted heads over the election results.
-From July of 1851 to May of 1862, the County Seat was in Jackson.

 In regards to the personalities of Smith and Collier, Mason also notes: